 Initial experiments were conducted on a centralized CNN model to observe the direct impact of these augmentations on feature learning.
-Using Grad-CAM, we could visualize how these augmentations enhanced model focus and robustness by highlighting relevant areas of the ECG signals that influence predictions.within a custom CNN, applied to a modified version of the PTBXL dataset, a comprehensive ECG dataset widely used in cardiovascular research.
+Using Grad-CAM, we could visualize how these augmentations enhanced model focus and robustness by highlighting relevant areas of the ECG signals that influence predictions.

 The need for this research stems from the challenges in developing effective deep learning models for healthcare, particularly in tasks like ECG classification.
 Despite the success of deep learning in other fields, healthcare data, especially time-series signals like ECG, often face limitations in data availability and quality.
 Traditional augmentation methods and newer generative models can help create more diverse and robust datasets.
 However, it's not always clear how different types of augmentation impact model learning and the key features that the model picks up for clinical decision-making.
 Understanding these effects is especially important for ECG data, where small changes in signal characteristics are critical for accurate diagnosis.
 This study aims to fill this gap by examining how specific label-invariant augmentation methods influence a model's ability to recognize important ECG patterns, making it one of the first studies to do so.